-An international creditor's first struggle, when seeking to have a debtor company declared bankrupt in Luxembourg, relates to meeting the conditions of bankruptcy under Luxembourg law.
+In such situations, an international creditor's first struggle relates to determining when the conditions of bankruptcy under Luxembourg law are met.
 In accordance with Art.
 437 of the Luxembourg Commercial Code ("LCC"), a commercial entity is bankrupt when (i) it has ceased its payments (cessation des paiements) and (ii) its credit is exhausted (ébranlement du crédit).

 Whether the first condition is met can be objectively determined as case law has ruled that the failure to pay a single undisputed, certain, liquid and due debt is sufficient for the District Court to declare a company bankrupt.
-A creditor may satisfy this requirement by obtaining a judgment against its debtor.1
+A creditor may satisfy this requirement by obtaining a judgment against its debtor.